-The Feed-in Tariff (FIT) scheme is a government programme designed to promote the uptake of a range of small-scale renewable and low-carbon electricity generation technologies.
+The Feed-in Tariffs (FIT) scheme is a government programme designed to promote the uptake of a range of small-scale renewable and low-carbon electricity generation technologies.
+It is available through licensed electricity suppliers.

-The FIT scheme is available through licensed electricity suppliers.
-It requires some of them to make tariff payments on both generation and export of renewable and low carbon electricity.
+The scheme requires some suppliers to make tariff payments on both generation and export of renewable and low carbon electricity.
 Generation and export tariff rates are index-linked which means that they will increase or decrease with inflation.

-The role of Licensed Electricity Suppliers
+Licensed Electricity Suppliers

 All FIT Licensees have a duty to participate in the complaints process in relation to compliance with their obligation under the FIT scheme.
-If after 8 weeks a satisfactory solution has not been agreed, the complaint may then be referred to the Energy Ombudsman, 0845 055 0760.
+If after 8 weeks a satisfactory solution has not been agreed, the complaint may then be referred to the Energy Ombudsman.

 Further information is available on the Department of Energy and Climate Change (DECC) website.

-We monitor the Feed-in Tariff Scheme to prevent abuse.
+We monitor the Feed-in Tariff to prevent abuse.
 If you believe that someone is abusing the scheme, please contact us with details: firstname.lastname@example.org.
 Anything you tell us will be used confidentially.

 If you have any comments on government proposals or policy relating to FITs, please contact DECC: